Isolation doesn't mean you have to feel alone

 If you typically went out for an afternoon coffee with a friend from the office during a regular working week, don't cancel your plans.
 Instead, suggest holding a virtual coffee date.
 I tried this out a few days ago with a good friend of mine and it was a great success!
 We booked our lunchtime in our diaries as we normally would and met up via a video call to catch up on each other's lives whilst we ate our meals.
 There's no substitute for spending face-to-face time with others, but these virtual dates make social distancing feel a little less isolating.

 4. Have some fun

-As the old adage goes, 'All work and no play makes Jack a dull boy'.
+As the old adage goes, "All work and no play makes Jack a dull boy."
 Thanks to technology, there are many ways you and your co-workers can take a mental break and have a little fun with one another.
-For instance, consider hosting a virtual happy hour at the end of the week and offering a prize to the person who comes up with the best 'quarantini'.
-Or, choose from one of the numerous apps available for playing games and socialise with your colleagues during your lunch hour after you've 'left' your home office for the day.
-These activities will not only help you feel more connected to your teammates, but studies also show that playing online games as an adult can help you to manage stress and boost your overall well-being.
+For instance, consider hosting a virtual happy hour at the end of the week and offering a prize to the person who comes up with the best "quarantini."
+Or, choose from one of the numerous apps available for playing games and socialise with your colleagues during your lunch hour after you've "left" your home office for the day.
+These activities won't only help you to feel more connected to your teammates, but studies also show that playing online games as an adult can help you to manage stress and boost your overall well-being.

 5. Get physical together

 Exercise not only boosts your overall health and sense of well-being, but also increases your body's production of endorphins, the feel-good hormones that fight stress ‒ something we could all use right now.
 There's no better time for you and your colleagues to incorporate a little fitness into your daily routines, together.
 Have everyone download the Stridekick app and run a step challenge, or find an online fitness class that you and your colleagues can attend at the same time.
 You could even have a Zoom meeting up in the background so that it feels like everyone is doing the workout together.